jmgandarias/advanced_robotics/docs/lab2/README.md

 !!! info
     RViz 2 is 3D visualization tool, not a simulator.
 It means it allows you to see the robot models, sensor data, and other information shared in your ROS 2 environment in real-time and offers you a GUI to select the information to be visualize, but it is NOT a simulation

 There are different ways to simulate the dynamics.
 The (probably) most straightforard one is to use a simulator as [Gazebo](https://gazebosim.org/home).
-However, as we are roboticists and want to see, touch, and lear the intrinsic effects of the dynamics of the robotic manipulator, we'll code the dynamics (the equation of motion) of the manipulator down into a node.
+However, as we are roboticists and want to see, touch, and learn the intrinsic effects of the dynamics of the robotic manipulator, we'll code the dynamics (the equations of motion) of the manipulator down into a node.

 ### 3.1.
-Clone the advanced_robotics package
+Clone the uma_arm_control package

 To do this, we'll work with another package.
 You have to do the following